EXCLUSIVE-Germany in talks to inject billions into Lufthansa - sources

 Last week, investors led by Singapore state investor Temasek put together a $13 billion funding package for Singapore Airlines SIAL.SI in the single biggest rescue so far for an airline hit by the coronavirus pandemic.

-(Additional reporting by Klaus Lauer in Berlin; Editing by Michelle Martin and Mark Potter)
+(Additional reporting by Klaus Lauer in Berlin and Patricia Uhlig in Frankfurt; Editing by Michelle Martin, Mark Potter and Carmel Crimmins)

 ((arno.schuetze@thomsonreuters.com; +49.69.7565.1197; Reuters Messaging: arno.schuetze.reuters.com@reuters.net))